inspiros/cy-root/README.md

 #### Example 5:

-Similarly, to find roots of systems of equations with Newton-like methods, you have to define function returning **Jacobian** (and **Hessian**) of `F`.
+Similarly, to find roots of systems of equations with Newton-like methods, you have to define functions returning **Jacobian** (and **Hessian**) of `F`.

 This example shows the use of `generalized_super_halley` method: